 If we interfere with the natural rhythm of the breath it will feel forced and therefore have the effect of producing tension.
 Breathing happens spontaneously in response to all our thoughts and feelings and environment.
-Your thinking, emotions, environment and body have a direct influence of you breath.
-Because breathing is something all of us do all the time, you rarely notice your moment to moment, day to day breathing pattern; so therefore easily interfere with the natural rhythm.
+Your thinking, emotions, environment, and body have a direct influence on your breathing.
+Because breathing is something all of us do all the time, you rarely notice your moment-to-moment, day-to-day breathing pattern; so therefore easily interferes with the natural rhythm.

 The Alexander Technique helps you get to the source of what’s interfering with this vital fuel of your body.

-Here is a short clip by one of the world’s leading experts of breathing -Jessica Wolf – which clearly and very graphically shows the principle muscle of breathing, the diaphragm and many of other respiratory muscles.
-Most people think the most of the lung tissue and diaphragm are in the front of the body.
-You will see this is not the case at all, notice how dynamic and three dimensional breathing is.
+Here is a short clip by one of the world’s leading experts on breathing -Jessica Wolf – which clearly and very graphically shows the principal muscle of breathing, the diaphragm, and many of other respiratory muscles.
+Most people think that most of the lung tissue and diaphragm are in the front of the body.
+You will see this is not the case at all, notice how dynamic and three-dimensional breathing is.